FAQs Updated 8/21/2018

 4. What if my pet arrives in Hawaii before the required waiting period has elapsed? back to top

 If your pet arrives before the required waiting period has elapsed, your pet will not qualify for the shorter quarantine program.
-Your pet must remain in quarantine until it has completed the 120-day waiting period after passing an OIE-FAVN rabies serological test.
-Your pet must also remain in quarantine until at least 90 days has passed after the most recent rabies vaccination.
-You will be charged $14.30 for each day in quarantine, plus $224 in these situation.
+Your pet must remain in quarantine until it has completed the 30-day waiting period after passing an OIE-FAVN rabies serological test.
+Your pet must also remain in quarantine until at least 30 days have passed after the most recent rabies vaccination.
+You will be charged $14.30 for each day in quarantine, plus $244 in these situation.

 5. How will I know if my pet passed the OIE-FAVN test? back to top

 The laboratories send the test results directly to the Animal Quarantine Station and to your veterinarian.
 In most cases, your veterinarian will have the results before the quarantine station can post it on the department’s website at: /hdoa/organization/animal-ind/ai_aqs/microchip/.
-The website will also indicate the earliest date your pet can enter Hawaii and qualify for the 5-day-or- less quarantine based on the 120-day waiting period.
-Be aware that the two required rabies vaccinations must also be in compliance for a pet to qualify for the 5-day-or-less program.
+The website will also indicate the earliest date your pet can enter Hawaii and qualify for the 5 Day Or Less quarantine based on the 30-day waiting period.
+Be aware that the two required rabies vaccinations must also be in compliance for a pet to qualify for the 5 Day Or Less program.

 The website is updated weekly; although during peak periods or staffing shortages, the interval between updates may be as long as three or four weeks.
 If you are anxious to learn of the results, you may ask you veterinarian’s office to contact you when the results are received.